 MORGANTOWN, W.Va. — “We’re gonna miss the whole second half!” said the guy in the flying WV hat, stuck in a lengthy men’s room line that was hardly flying.

 He was changing pivot feet as he waited, antsy for multiple reasons.
-It was Wednesday night, during West Virginia’s basketball home finale, but it could have been any night and any Mountaineers game, when lines snaking out of the restrooms deprive fans of exciting plays they paid to see.
+It was Wednesday night, during West Virginia’s basketball home finale, but it could have been any night and any Mountaineers game, when lines snaking out of the restrooms deprive fans of game action they paid to see.

 The WVU Coliseum, rising iconically from Mon Boulevard, is no longer so stately on the interior.
 Cramped concourses create body-traffic jams.
 Fans entering the gates crosscut fans in backed-up concession lines.
-Simply reaching your seat can feel like chasing Buddy Hield through an endless sea of moving screens.
+Simply reaching your seat can feel like chasing Buddy Hield through a sea of moving screens.

 But the worst inconvenience by far?
 The lack of bathrooms.